sachuverma/DataStructures-Algorithms/README.md

 This is LeetCode's official curated list of Top classic interview questions to help you land your dream job.
 Our top interview questions are divided into the following series:

-- Easy Collection
-- Medium Collection
-- Hard Collection
-  to help you master Data Structure & Algorithms and improve your coding skills.

-Just like any other skills, coding interview is one area where you can greatly improve with deliberate practice.

-Most of the classic interview questions have multiple solution approaches.
-For the best practice result, we strongly advise you to go through this list at least a second time, or even better - a third time.

-- [x] By the second attempt, you may discover some new tricks or new methods.

-- [x] By the third time, you should find that your code appear to be more concise compared to your first attempt.
-If so, congratulations!

 Remember: Deliberate practice does not mean looking for answers and memorizing it.
 You won't go very far with that approach.
 The more you are able to solve a problem yourself without any reference to answers, the more you will improve.
 <br />

 ### [🔰Companywise Interview Questions](./Companywise%20Questions)

 It is containing the list of company wise questions available on leetcode premium.
 Every pdf file corresponds to a list of questions on leetcode for a specific company based on the leetcode company tags.
 The list of questions within each pdf is further sorted by their frequency, so the most popular question for a specific company is at the top.
 [Download All PDFs](https://mega.nz/folder/HkoglB7C#o2K_WMwTKFgdk_powwR9-g)

 <!-- ### [Question List](./Companywise%20Questions)   -->
 <br />

 ### [🔰Leetcode Daily Challenges](./Leetcode%20Daily%20Challenge)

 This Challenge is beginner-friendly.
 It consists of daily problems given by Leetcode.
 A problem is added here each day.

 <br />